bobby-rust/EldenForge/README.md

 A web app dedicated to generating challenging Elden Ring scenarios and builds for players.

 ## TODO
-- Add option to combine weapons, staves, and seals
+- Add option to combine weapons, staves, and seals + only generate incants IF a seal was rolled + only generate sorcs IF a staff was rolled

 ## Future Roadmap